Jefferson County Fair canceled

-"We're going to keep the Jefferson County Fair alive throughout the next month by hosting a virtual fair on our website for our junior, senior and open class exhibitors.
-Online entries open today, June 1 and will close on June 30.
-Entries will be posted and judged virtually on July 8-12 on our social media pages and our website," the fair said in a Facebook post.
+Jefferson County Fair was the last local fair still standing.
+The Dane County Fair had been scheduled for July 16-19.
+The Stoughton Fair had been set for July 1-5.
+And the Wisconsin State Fair was set for Aug.
+6-26.
+All three have been canceled.

-"We look forward to brighter, better days ahead when we can gather again and continue to celebrate all that is exceptional about Jefferson County."
+There will be a virtual fair held on the Jefferson County Fair website for junior, senior and open class exhibitors.
+Online entries will be accepted until June 30, and judged virtually July 8-12.

-Visit the website for more information regarding online entries and ticket refunds: www.jcfairpark.com.
+“We look forward to brighter, better days ahead when we can gather again and continue to celebrate all that is exceptional about Jefferson County,” the post said.

 (0) comments